Active-CSS/active-css/README.md

 * **Dynamic CSS:** Include regular CSS alongside Active CSS commands, for dynamic event CSS that can additionally benefit from the delay and interval features of Active CSS.
 * **Truly event-driven:** Active CSS is a pure event-driven programming style.
 It is the missing language in the browser's object-oriented programming platform that makes things quick and easy to code.
 Now you can add "methods" to objects directly.
 All DOM events and CSS selectors are supported.
 * **A framework that could end up in the browser:** Active CSS could be incorporated natively into the browser without any change to existing future specifications of HTML or CSS.
 It is the only easy-to-grasp framework that bridges the gaps between HTML, CSS and JavaScript to give you _truly_ higher-level scripting ability.
 Active CSS has the simplest and most direct method of handling events of all the frameworks, bar none.
 * **Optimized and simple by design:** Simple architecture of the core for optimal performance.
 Fast start-up.
 No fush.
 No compromise.
-No over-engineering.

 For best results, start building a website with no plugins or JavaScript and see how far you can get by only using HTML, CSS and Active CSS.